Ascend/tools/msame/README_EN.md

 #### b.
 Build and run the source code.

 **Environment requirements: The C7x operating development has been installed (both co-deployment and separate deployment are available).**
 Source code build is supported.
 If you need to modify the code, the code needs to be rebuilt.
-Run the following command to go to the **amexec** directory:
+Run the following command to go to the **msame** directory:
 ```
-cd $HOME/AscendProjects/tools/amexec/
+cd $HOME/AscendProjects/tools/msame/
 ```
 Execute the build script.
 ```
-./build.sh g++ $HOME/AscendProjects/tools/amexec/out
+./build.sh g++ $HOME/AscendProjects/tools/msame/out
 ```
 The first parameter specifies the compiler, which is determined by the operating environment.
-The second parameter specifies the directory for amexec.
+The second parameter specifies the directory for msame.
 To specify a relative directory, ensure that it is relative to the **out** directory.

 ## Precautions

-The amexec running user must have the permission to create the directory and execute amexec in the directory.
+The msame running user must have the permission to create the directory and execute msame in the directory.
 Check the permissions in advance.
 Currently, dumping and dynamic batch are not supported.

 ## Parameter Description